As someone who's struggled with anxiety, I was terrified of passing it to my sons. That's why I discovered ways to promote their well-being.

 The Origins of the Method

-The late acting teacher, Lee Strasberg, is known as as the “father of the acting method in America.”
-Young actors of the 50's, 60's, and 70's admired his revolutionary approach and longed to study with him.
+The late acting teacher, Lee Strasberg, is known as the “father of the acting method in America.”
+Young actors of the '50s, '60s, and '70s admired his revolutionary approach and longed to study with him.
 His pupils included such famous names as James Dean, Marilyn Monroe, Dustin Hoffman, Jane Fonda, Paul Newman, and Al Pacino.
 Method acting emerged at a time when people were fascinated by Sigmund Freud's psychoanalysis and the idea of “making the unconscious conscious.”
 Patients in therapy were helped when they released their pent-up fears and emotions.
 Audiences in the theater were entertained when actors broke down in tears or exploded with fury.

 Strasberg pushed his students to dig deep into their unconscious and use what they found there for their roles.
 He demanded they shoot for psychological truthfulness so their acting didn't seem like acting.
 He wanted performances that were raw, real, and human.
 Tennessee Williams, the esteemed playwright of A Streetcar Named Desire and The Glass Menagerie, chose method actors to appear in many of his shows, admiring their dedication to realism.
 He said of them, “They act from the inside out.
 They communicate emotions they really feel.
 They give you life.”

-Before Actors Started Cashing In With Franchise Movies, They Became Their Characters Through Method Acting
+Actors Used to Their Characters Through Method Acting

 DeNiro is not the only popular movie star who's cashing in and diminishing the craft of acting in the process.
 Just as he returns to the trough for the Meet the Parents sequels, other actors take the same easy route by doing franchise flicks.
 Johnny Depp makes more Pirates of the Caribbean movies, Ben Affleck suits up for another re-incarnation of Batman, and Tom Cruise falls back on the Mission Impossible series.